What is NotebookLM? Features, Pricing & Free Plan Explained (2026)

 In Elephas, you can add more than 10 sources including Excel, JSON, CSV, etc., and you can also integrate Elephas with Obsidian, Notion, Roam, Bear, and other note-taking tools.

-One of the major differentiations of Elephas is that it can work offline, so your document processing will be done on-device, so you don't have to worry about your data being used to train LLM models or potential misuse of the information.
+One of the major differentiations of Elephas is that it can work offline using built-in local LLM models, so your document processing is done on device and you do not have to worry about your data being used to train AI models or potential misuse of the information.

-Also, with Elephas, you can choose different LLM models to work with, like Claude, ChatGPT, Gemini, Mistral, etc., if you like certain AI provider responses then you can choose that AI provider for all the responses.
+Also, with Elephas, you can choose different LLM models to work with, like Claude, ChatGPT, Gemini, Mistral, etc. (sensitive details redacted before sending), if you like certain AI provider responses then you can choose that AI provider for all the responses.

 Personally, in my usage of Elephas, I liked the notes feature.
 The notes feature allows users to add snippets of information from the web that they find interesting or need for research.